WouterJacobs/CompetitionSkatingApp/README.md

 # CompetionSkatingApp
-An ap that helps with the skating process on an independent competition
+An app that helps with the skating process on an independent competition